jackjamieson/ng2-timeout/README.md

 @HostListener('document:keypress', ['$event'])
 handleKeyboardEvent(event: KeyboardEvent) {
-  this.idleService.interruptIdle(); // interrupt the idle countdown and reset the timer if a key was pressed this.idleService.interruptTimeout(); // for illustration purposed we can also reset the timeout when a key is pressed
+  this.idleService.interruptIdle(); // interrupt the idle countdown and reset the timer if a key was pressed this.idleService.interruptTimeout(); // for illustration purposes we can also reset the timeout when a key is pressed

 }
 ```